runodp/dagster-odp/docs/tutorials/weather_tutorial.md

 mkdir -p odp_config/workflows
 mkdir data
 ```
-The `odp_config` directory will contain our Dagster ODP configuration, the `workflows` subdirectory will hold our pipeline definitions, and the `data` directory will store our input and output files.
+The `odp_config` directory will contain our dagster-odp configuration, the `workflows` subdirectory will hold our pipeline definitions, and the `data` directory will store our input and output files.

-## Step 2: Configure Dagster ODP Resources
+## Step 2: Configure dagster-odp Resources

 Create a file `odp_config/dagster_config.yaml`: